kg4zow/remarkable.jms1.info/src/info/ssh.md

 Once this is done, you will be able to SSH into the tablet using any of the secret keys which correspond to the public keys you stored in the `$HOME/.ssh/authorized_keys` file.

 ## Customize the shell

+**This section is optional.** At least, it's optional for you, it's required for me.

 A "shell" is a program which shows the user a prompt, lets them type in a command, figures out what the user typed, and *does* whatever the user entered.
 This could involve running some code within the shell, but in most cases this involves starting a new process.
 Either way, when that process finishes, the shell goes back and shows the next prompt.